 There’s a certain razzle-dazzle associated with cocktail culture, which can make buying Christmas gifts for the cocktail lover in your life a fun pastime.
 However, it might also feel overwhelming if you’re not sure on the correct apparatus and terminology.
 So we’ve gathered up a collection of gorgeous gifts we’d love to received as cocktail lovers by profession.

-With the rise of the home bartender a natural consequence of lockdown, there are now plenty of gift ideas around this Christmas.
-We’ve narrowed it down to a selection of 13 top items that range from artisanal glassware and drinks trolley accessories to garnishes, ice trays and cocktail bitters.
+One of the legacies of the pandemic lockdowns is an increase in the number of home bartenders and amateur mixologists, so there are more suitable gifts available than ever.
+We’ve narrowed it down to a selection of 13 top items that range from artisanal glassware and drinks trolley accessories to recipe books and garnishes.
 Read on for our pick of top gifts for cocktail lovers this Christmas.

 For more gift ideas for the drink lover in your life, see the full Club Oenologique Christmas gift guide.